unikraft/summer-of-code-2021/content/en/docs/sessions/06-testing-unikraft/index.md

 The entire API can be found [here](https://github.com/unikraft/unikraft/blob/usoc21/lib/uktest/include/uk/test.h).

-## 04 The Design behind Unikraft's Testing Framework
+## 03. The Design behind Unikraft's Testing Framework

 The key ideas that were followed when writing `uktest` are:

 * Non-sophisticated.
-It should follow an existing framework(e.g. KUnit) in order to reuse the existing documentation and have a smaller learning curve
+It should follow an existing framework (e.g. KUnit) in order to reuse the existing documentation and have a smaller learning curve
 * Ability to specify when to run the tests during the boot process
 * Written in C
 * Should not conflict with other unit test frameworks (e.g. the one used for testing libraries and apps such as Google Test)